iAmNsengi/netNinja-course/readme.md

 // app.use() used to run the middleware function

 next() : used in the middlewares to tell express to move on from a middleware.

+Mongoose: is an Object Document Mapping library (ODM)

+Schemas: defines the structure of a type of data/document
+ - properties and property types